Genivia/RE-flex/doc/index.md

 to find a matching pattern.

-Perl matchers generally support lazy quantifiers and group captures, while most POSIX matchers do not (Boost.Regex in POSIX mode does not support lazy quantifiers).
+Perl matchers generally support lazy quantifiers and group captures, while most POSIX matchers do not (e.g. Boost.Regex in POSIX mode does not support lazy quantifiers).
 The RE/flex POSIX matcher supports lazy quantifiers, but not group captures.
 The added support for lazy quantifiers and word boundary anchors in RE/flex matching offers a reasonably new and useful feature for